-A suspension under the ABP is generally considered a suspension from conducting the activities defined below for the duration of the suspension.
+A suspension under the ABP is generally considered a suspension from conducting some or all of the activities defined below for the duration of the suspension.
 As suspension may be more limited in scope than what is described below should circumstances warrant, and likewise may include additional provisions beyond those outlined below.

-When the Program Administrator communicates that an Approved Vendor is suspended, the Approved Vendor will generally be suspended from:
+When the Program Administrator communicates that an Approved Vendor is suspended, the Approved Vendor could generally be suspended from some or all of the items listed below:

-- Generating new disclosure forms - Generating new project applications - Moving forward on already generated disclosure forms and/or in process project applications - Marketing of any kind regarding the Program on any platform (i.e. social media, organizational website, marketing and or customer acquisition via outside marketing firms, etc.), including any statements implying the availability of program incentives through such marketing - Using Program materials in customer acquisition outreach (e.g. Program disclosure form, Program brochure, Program logo, etc.) - Mentioning ABP or Illinois Shines while performing customer acquisition outreach, including any statements implying the availability of program incentives through such outreach - Partnering with an Approved Vendor and/or Designee in good standing to work around Program suspension - Participation in the IPA's Illinois Solar for All program
+- Generating new disclosure forms - Generating new project applications - Entering subscription information for community solar projects - Moving forward on already generated disclosure forms and/or in process project applications - Marketing of any kind regarding the Program on any platform (i.e. social media, organizational website, marketing and or customer acquisition via outside marketing firms, etc.), including any statements implying the availability of program incentives through such marketing - Using Program materials in customer acquisition outreach (e.g. Program disclosure form, Program brochure, Program logo, etc.) - Mentioning ABP or Illinois Shines while performing customer acquisition outreach, including any statements implying the availability of program incentives through such outreach - Partnering with an Approved Vendor and/or Designee in good standing to work around Program suspension - Participation in the IPA's Illinois Solar for All program

-When the Program Administrator communicates that a Designee is suspended, the Designee is suspended from:
+When the Program Administrator communicates that a Designee is suspended, the Designee could generally be suspended from any or all of the items listed below:

-- Generating new disclosure forms - Moving forward on already generated disclosure forms
+- Generating new disclosure forms - Moving forward on already generated disclosure forms - Collaborating with the Designee's Approved Vendor(s) to convert Disclosure Forms into Project Applications

-- Collaborating with the Designee's Approved Vendor(s) to convert Disclosure Forms into Project Applications - Marketing of any kind regarding the Program on any platform (i.e. social media, organizational website, marketing and or customer acquisition via outside marketing firms, etc.), including any statements implying the availability of program incentives through such marketing - Using Program materials in customer acquisition outreach (e.g. Program disclosure form, Program brochure, Program logo, etc.) - Mentioning ABP or Illinois Shines while performing customer acquisition outreach, including any statements implying the availability of program incentives through such outreach - Partnering with an Approved Vendor in good standing to work around Program suspension - Participation in the IPA's Illinois Solar for All program
+- Marketing of any kind regarding the Program on any platform (i.e. social media, organizational website, marketing and or customer acquisition via outside marketing firms, etc.), including any statements implying the availability of program incentives through such marketing - Using Program materials in customer acquisition outreach (e.g. Program disclosure form, Program brochure, Program logo, etc.) - Mentioning ABP or Illinois Shines while performing customer acquisition outreach, including any statements implying the availability of program incentives through such outreach - Partnering with an Approved Vendor in good standing to work around Program suspension - Participation in the IPA's Illinois Solar for All program